diggerwoo/libocli/doc/Wrapped Readline.md

     ```c
     char *read_bare_line(char *prompt);
     ```
-10. This is a wrapped GNU readline() with terminal ECHO and auto completion disabled, and it resumes auto comepletion after realine() calls ends.
-This is useful in Libocli context when you need user to input password.
+10. This is a wrapped GNU readline() with both terminal ECHO and auto completion disabled, and it resumes terminal ECHO and auto comepletion after realine() calls ends.
+This is useful in Libocli context when you need user to input a password.
     ```c
     char *read_password(char *prompt);
     ```